sailpoint-oss/python-sdk/sailpoint/beta/docs/RequestableObjectsApi.md

 configuration.access_token = os.environ["ACCESS_TOKEN"]

 # Enter a context with an instance of the API client
-with beta.ApiClient(configuration) as api_client:
+with sailpoint.beta.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = beta.RequestableObjectsApi(api_client)
+    api_instance = sailpoint.beta.RequestableObjectsApi(api_client)
     identity_id = 'e7eab60924f64aa284175b9fa3309599' # str | If present, the value returns only requestable objects for the specified identity.  * Admin users can call this with any identity ID value.  * Non-admin users can only specify *me* or pass their own identity ID value.  * If absent, returns a list of all requestable objects for the tenant.
 Only admin users can make such a call.
-In this case, the available, pending, assigned accesses will not be annotated in the result. (optional) types = [beta.RequestableObjectType()] # List[RequestableObjectType] | Filters the results to the specified type/types, where each type is one of ROLE or ACCESS_PROFILE.
+In this case, the available, pending, assigned accesses will not be annotated in the result. (optional) types = [sailpoint.beta.RequestableObjectType()] # List[RequestableObjectType] | Filters the results to the specified type/types, where each type is one of ROLE or ACCESS_PROFILE.
 If absent, all types are returned.
 Support for additional types may be added in the future without notice. (optional) term = 'Finance Role' # str | It allows searching requestable access items with a partial match on the name or description.
-If term is provided, then the *filter* query parameter will be ignored. (optional) statuses = [beta.RequestableObjectRequestStatus()] # List[RequestableObjectRequestStatus] | Filters the result to the specified status/statuses, where each status is one of AVAILABLE, ASSIGNED, or PENDING.
+If term is provided, then the *filter* query parameter will be ignored. (optional) statuses = [sailpoint.beta.RequestableObjectRequestStatus()] # List[RequestableObjectRequestStatus] | Filters the result to the specified status/statuses, where each status is one of AVAILABLE, ASSIGNED, or PENDING.
 It is an error to specify this parameter without also specifying an *identity-id* parameter.
 Additional statuses may be added in the future without notice. (optional) limit = 250 # int | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset = 0 # int | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count = False # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to False)